 Optimizing OCR performance

-To improve OCR accuracy and performance:
+To improve OCR accuracy and performance, consider these recommendations:

 Testing the application